pluginpizza/loremipsum/README.md

 ### Composer

-Lorem Ipsum Autocompleter can be added as a dependency to your project via the [wpackagist composer repository](https://wpackagist.org/search?q=loremipsum).
+Lorem Ipsum Autocompleter can be added as a dependency to your project via the [wp packages composer repository](https://wp-packages.org/packages/wp-plugin/loremipsum).

+`composer require wp-plugin/loremipsum`